Impact of Heterogeneity on Scalar Flux Variance Relations Across Diverse Ecosystems: Introduction

 Many of the deviations from theory discussed for temperature also apply to the bioactive scalars of water vapor and carbon dioxide, including differences in scaling in complex topography and spatial heterogeneity \cite{nadeau_similarity_2013,sfyri_scalar-flux_2018,detto_surface_2008,detto_scaling_2010}.
 Complete understanding of moisture and carbon scaling is essential for understanding biogeochemical cycles, as well as accurate parameterization of moisture exchange in models.
-Since these variables require other instrumentation such as an infrared gas analyzer in addition to a 3D sonic anemometer to measure, fewer turbulence field campaigns have the high frequency measurements necessary for analysis.
-Studies on moisture scaling show that there is not a strong consensus on the details of scaling constants and form \cite{sfyri_scalar-flux_2018,ramana_surface_2004}.
-Carbon scaling is also less studied, with most studies showing inconsistencies in scaling, a notable dissimilarity between moisture, temperature and carbon, large scatter in the observations around the scaling curves, and a failure to scale when non-turbulent transport and small fluxes are prevalent \cite{zahn_relaxed_2023,chor_flux-variance_2017,detto_scaling_2010,rannik_surface_1998,ohtaki_similarity_1985}.
+While most surface layer turbulence experiments require only a 3D-sonic anemometer, to explore carbon and moisture scaling additional, at times expensive, infrared gas analyzers or similar devices are needed.
+As such, comparatively fewer field campaigns examine the surface layer scaling of water vapor and carbon dioxide.
+Studies on moisture scaling show that there is no strong consensus on the details of scaling constants and forms of the scaling relations \cite{sfyri_scalar-flux_2018,ramana_surface_2004}.
+Carbon scaling is also less studied, with most studies showing inconsistencies in scaling, large scatter in the observations around the scaling curves, a failure to scale when non-turbulent transport and small fluxes are prevalent, and a notable dissimilarity between moisture, temperature and carbon \cite{zahn_relaxed_2023,chor_flux-variance_2017,detto_scaling_2010,rannik_surface_1998,ohtaki_similarity_1985}.
 Many studies use site placement, data pruning, and elimination of non-stationary regimes, to fulfill MOST assumptions.
 However, for application in atmospheric models which must frequently represent non-ideal conditions, stronger understanding of the scaling in these regimes is needed.

+While MOST was not originally derived from the budgets for variances in the atmosphere, it can be examined and even derived from a surface budget perspective \cite{siqueira_estimating_2002} which can help illuminate how spatial, temporal, and Reynolds stress heterogeneity may impact the surface layer scaling of scalar variances.
+If we assume streamwise coordinate axes, the variance budget for some scalar $s$ can be written as \cite{stull_mean_1988}: